 Dogo has helped over 2 million dog parents to have a stronger bond with their pets.
 Through training, we teach our dogs to focus, read our body cues and understand us better.
 Some dogs are more receptive to training, in the sense that they have been bred to work as a team.
 Other dogs have been chosen to be independent thinkers, who act more on their instincts than somebody’s command.
-However, no matter what kind of dog you have, trough constant training you can teach anything.
-We prepared a short list that will help you to set your dog for success.
+However, no matter what kind of dog you have, through constant training you can teach anything.
+We prepared a shortlist that will help you to set your dog for success.

 Start with basics

 Strong friendships are nurtured with time and experiences together.
 You and your dog are different species and no dog is born understanding human language.
 Therefore if your dog is new in training, start with easy exercises.
 Your dog will need some time to understand your cues.
 First lessons in Dogo Puppy Program and Basic Obedience Program are designed so your dog starts following you and paying attention to your gestures.
 Start with the basics and then move to more advanced skills.
 Be patient and don’t give up after the first intent.

 Dogo training programs are designed by experts to empower you to take training in your own hands.
 The programs are designed in a way that you start off easy and slowly progress in difficulty.
 You should aim to complete one lesson per day to get into a habit of training.
 Even if your dog didn’t master an exercise in one lesson, our algorithms will prepare the following lessons tailored to your dog’s progress.
 You and your dog will repeat the exercises throughout the program to perfect them and have a reliable response outside the training environment.
 Following the program will help you structure your training.